Bill Cosby sexual assault cases: Katherine McKee

-On December 22, 2015, McKee, a former girlfriend of the late entertainer Sammy Davis Jr., sued Cosby for defamation over claims he and his attorney made about her allegation of being raped by Cosby in a Detroit hotel room in the early 1970s.
-Judge Mastroianni dismissed the lawsuit on February 16, 2017, on the basis of the landmark Supreme Court case New York Times Co. v.
-Sullivan in 1964, which required a higher standard to show the intent of malice towards a public figure to qualify as defamatory, and that given that her lawsuit, McKee was a limited public figure.
-Mckee appealed, but a federal appeals court refused to reverse Mastroianni's decision to dismiss the lawsuit on December 18, 2017.
+On December 22, 2015, McKee, a former girlfriend of late entertainer Sammy Davis Jr., sued Cosby for defamation over claims he and his attorney made about her allegation of being raped in a Detroit hotel room in the early 1970s.
+Judge Mastroianni dismissed the lawsuit on February 16, 2017, on the basis of the landmark 1964 Supreme Court case New York Times Co. v.
+Sullivan, which requires a public figure alleging defamation to show the defendant acted with malice, ruling that McKee was a limited public figure.
+Mckee appealed, but a federal appeals court affirmed Mastroianni's decision to dismiss the lawsuit on December 18, 2017.
 On October 8, 2017, McKee's appeal was again dismissed; Judge Sandra Lynch cited, "McKee took concerted steps meant to influence the public's perception of whether Cosby was, in fact, a sexual predator," thus rendering herself a public figure.
-In January 2018, The U.S. Court of Appeals for the First Circuit refused to rehear her case in a full court hearing.
+In January 2018, the U.S. Court of Appeals for the First Circuit refused to rehear her case in a full court hearing.
 On petition to the Supreme Court, the Court declined to hear the case in February 2019, re-asserting that the New York Times Co. decision was properly applied at all levels.